Art et Liberté: History

 The origins of Art et Liberté lie in a manifesto published by Henein and others on 22 December 1938 titled Vive L'Art Dégéneré! ("Long Live Degenerate Art!"); it carried thirty-six signatures.
 The group adopted the term "degenerate" as a badge of honor.
 It was originally used as a demeaning term by Germany's Nazi Party in the Entartete Kunst exhibition as a way to ridicule modern art.
 The manifesto was translated into French and English.
 The latter edition was published in the surrealist magazine London Bulletin in 1938.

 The group was officially formed on 19 January 1939, and brought together Henein and other Cairo Surrealists, such as Kamel el-Telmissany and Ramses Younan, with various anarchists and Marxists.
-Nearly one year after its establishment the group launched a monthly literary and cultural magazine, Al Tatawwur (Arabic: The Development), in January 1940 which could exist only until July that year.
+Nearly one year after its establishment the group launched a monthly literary and cultural magazine, Al Tatawwur (Arabic: The Development), in January 1940 which would exist only until July that year.

 The group's initial formation was sparked by Henein's encounter with the Italian Futurist Filippo Marinetti.
 Marinetti was born in Alexandria, Egypt which, at the time, had a large Italian population.
 He left to attend the Sorbonne in Paris but eventually returned for the first time in 1930 to give a series of lectures on Futurism to the city's Italian-Egyptian community.
 He returned for a second time in 1938 to give a lecture on Futurism at Les Essayistes literary club in Cairo on March 24.
 Henein, Jean Moscatelli and Georges Santini were in attendance and caused an uproar in opposition to what Marinetti preached.
-The night quickly descended into chaos, and Henein, Moscatelli, Santini (and other writers later involved with Art et Liberté) eventually broke away from their associations with Les Essayistes club, which they had been involved with for several years, due to the club’s gradual alignment with Marinetti and fascism.
+The night quickly descended into chaos, and Henein, Moscatelli, Santini (and other writers later involved with Art et Liberté) eventually broke away from their associations with Les Essayistes club, which they had been involved with for several years, due to the club's gradual alignment with Marinetti and fascism.

 Most of the group's members were not Egyptian-born but foreign "Egyptianized" residents known as mutamassirun.
 What distinguished Art and Liberty from previous Egyptian art movements was their embrace of cosmopolitanism and universalist ideas.
 Artists like Mahmoud Mukhtar and Mahmoud Sa'id have become known for their artwork which depicted local Egyptian life.
 They often employed nationalist symbols of the fellahin and ancient Egypt.
 Their work has been revered as the epitome of an Egyptian national style and they were considered "national heroes".
 Art and Liberty formed in opposition to this nationalist sentiment which was growing in early twentieth-century Egypt.
 From 1881 until 1952, Egypt had been under British occupation.
 A nationalist sentiment was brewing at the time which started out as being anti-British but eventually became anti-foreigners.
 This ultimately harmed the Art and Liberty group, since most of its members were either foreign-born or children of mutamassirun.
 Under the leadership of Gamal Abdel Nasser, most of the mutamassirun were forced out of the country because of a hostile government.